utcast/kf75-website/contents-en/index.md

-# Todai CAST Komaba Festival 2024
+# UT-CAST Komaba Festival 2024

 ## Announcement

 Komaba Festival 2024 will be held from Friday, November 22 to Sunday, November 24, 2024 at the Komaba Campus of the University of Tokyo.

-At Todai CAST, there will be a booth exhibition, “I see and feel”, where you can enjoy seeing various experiments on various themes up close!
+At UT-CAST, there will be a booth exhibition, “I see and feel”, where you can enjoy seeing various experiments on various themes up close!
 Science Museum” and a large-scale experiment ‘Science Show,’ as well as various exhibitions!
 Science Show” where you can enjoy large-scale experiments, as well as various exhibitions and craft workshops.

 We look forward to your visit!